Click on the following links to view photos of Painted Post in 1973 & '74...

 June 23, 1972

-Platt Street at Hamilton, looking toward 4 corners, while the water was rising.
+Platt Street at Hamilton, looking toward 4 corners.
+(I took this photo while the water was still rising)

 Before it was torn down.